33AbdullahAlQahtani/insights-from-airbnb-brstol/README.md

 # insights-from-airbnb-brstol
-doing an analysis for the dataset about bristlon:
+doing an analysis for the dataset about bristol:
 * For the following analysis, I have downloaded the following data from: https://data.insideairbnb.com/united-kingdom/england/bristol/2024-09-23/data/calendar.csv.gz
 ``` diff
 import pandas as pd